 - Thompson was also cited in a Nov.
 7 Omaha World-Herald article on the Paycheck Protection Program.
 Thompson said the loan requirements about keeping people employed were important to Nebraska’s economy.
 Read the article.

 - Les Carlson received the Outstanding Paper Award 2021 from the Journal of Marketing Theory and Practice for a research article he co-authored titled “The Future of Advertising Research: New Directions and Research Needs.”
 The authors outline forces that have led to changes in the advertising industry in recent years, including cluttered environments, digital advertising and technological advancements, growing concerns about privacy, greater emphasis on corporate social responsibility, and more focus on return on investment.
 Read the paper.

 - Fred Luthans was featured by the Academy of Management as their member spotlight.
 He won the academy's Distinguished Scholarly Contributions to Management Award earlier this year.
 Read the Academy of Management article.

-- Yunxia (Peter) Zhu, assistant professor of supply chain management and analytics, was interviewed by KMTV in Omaha about how automobiles tie into current supply chain issues.
+- Yunxia (Peter) Zhu, associate professor of supply chain management and analytics program director of master of science in business analytics, was interviewed by KMTV in Omaha about how automobiles tie into current supply chain issues.
 Watch the Nov.
 9 TV segment.